 In October 2019, Nikon introduced the Nikon Z50 as its first mirrorless interchangeable lens camera with a Z-mount and a DX (aka APS-C) sensor.
 The retro style Nikon Z fc followed in June 2021, and the vlogging style Z30 in June 2022.

-This page provides an overview of the so far limited, but growing catalog of Z-mount DX lenses.
+This page provides an overview of the so far limited, but growing catalog of Z-mount lenses for DX cameras.
 These are mostly autofocus lenses, but selected manual focus lenses may also be included.
-Note that Z-mount FX lenses can also be used on these cameras.
+Note that Z-mount lenses for FX cameras can also be used on these cameras.

 For every lens, the following major characteristics are given: